 Larger cities are usually quite crowded in the high season, but you might also try to stop by smaller towns along your way.
 They usually offer a nice beach, some Instagrammable old houses, and local food in family-owned restaurants.

-Chania is the second largest city of Crete.
+Chania is the second-largest city in Crete.
 It is famous for the 14th-century Venetian harbor, which is the main attraction you should see there.
 The surrounding old town is quite charming as well with its narrow streets and artistic buildings.
 It is also one of the most beautiful cities in the whole of Greece.

 Heraklion is the largest city in Crete.
 It is also the capital city of Crete with the biggest port and airport.
 A lot of visitors to Crete arrive in Heraklion, which makes the city quite busy and touristy.